Azure/azure-sdk-for-python/sdk/evaluation/azure-ai-evaluation/README.md

 ## Key concepts

-## Evaluators
+### Evaluators

-Evaluators are custom or prebuilt classes or functions that are designed to measure the quality of the outputs from language models or generative ai applications.
+Evaluators are custom or prebuilt classes or functions that are designed to measure the quality of the outputs from language models or generative AI applications.

-### Built-in evaluators
+#### Built-in evaluators

 Built-in evaluators are out of box evaluators provided by Microsoft:
 | Category  | Evaluator class                                                                                                                    |